 Several therapeutic developments over the past two decades have uncovered effective remedies to unlock these stubborn emotional learning, reprogram the mind, and transform relationships.

-The recovering addict must contend with a reality that fails to provide the same rush of a chemical fix; but the entirety of reality, spread over days, weeks and years, however, provides a richness surpassing the diminishing rush of an artificial high.
+The recovering addict must contend with a reality that fails to provide the same rush of a chemical fix; but the enduring discomfort when spread over days, weeks and years provides a richness surpassing the diminishing rush from an artificial high.
 Our betterments may not provide the desired escape from reality, transforming our mortal partner into a prince (or princess); but will add to the richness of our existence.
 No matter what changes we implement, our partners still can maintain their freedom—it’s their prerogative.

-We may in efforts to change conceal emotions.
+We may, in efforts to change, conceal emotions.
 The hidden emotions continue to communicate—sometimes purposely.
-Revealing comments such as, “I’m trying to remain calm,” expresses all the anger but allows for a tinge of self-righteousness.
+Revealing comments such as, “I’m trying to remain calm,” expresses all the anger but allowing for the tinge of self-righteousness.
 Often designed to fix blame for triggered emotions, and then frost with a sweet covering of taking the high road.
 The expectations haven’t changed.
 The partner is expected to pacify the emotions by bending to our narrow minded will.
 Anger, sadness, fear or disappointment simmers underneath.
 We can’t force a relationship to provide security by molding a perfect partner.
 Even if the perfect partner does exist, they are either taken or not likely to find interest in our imperfectness.

 Strengthening relationship bonds demand a different approach—honest communication instead of disguised goals.
 Healthy communication motivated by compassion, respect and understanding.
 The goal for closeness guides couples through the twisting roads of conflict resolution.